-EAS 421 is a very practical course in which you may benefit from discussions with your instructor, teaching assistants, and fellow students in devising problem-solving strategies.
+EAS 521 is a very practical course in which you may benefit from discussions with your instructor, teaching assistants, and fellow students in devising problem-solving strategies.
 However, the actual answers you record must be exclusively your own work.
 This means that:

-- observations must be your own; - written answers must be expressed in sentences and paragraphs composed uniquely in your own words; - every calculation and construction must be carried out by you.
+- observations must be your own; - written work must be expressed in sentences and paragraphs composed uniquely in your own words; - when you use ideas derived from the work of others in your own writing, not only must you use your own words to express these ideas, but you must also properly cite and list your sources. - every calculation and construction must be carried out by you.